 Isaiah, 700 BCE / Isaiah 61:1-3 / He will preach good tidings, will bind up, will proclaim liberty and freedom, will proclaim the year of the Lord, and the Day of God’s vengeance, will give beauty and joy for mourning, and praise for heaviness.

-Isaiah, 700 BCE / Isaiah 63:1-7 / He will travel through Edom in strength and splendor, but have the mark of suffering and blood.
+Isaiah.700 BCE / Isaiah 63:1-7 / He travels through Edom in strength and splendor, but have the mark of suffering and blood.

 C. Predictions regarding the Promised One’s Arrival: